20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 }
 ```

 Phew.
-This loop may look horrendously inefficient, but there are some symmetries here that reduce the computational complexity, notably that $\Gamma^\mu_{\alpha\beta} = \Gamma^\mu_{\beta\alpha}$.
+This loop may look horrendously inefficient, and it is.
+GR is not cheap to render in the general case.
+There are some symmetries here that reduce the computational complexity, notably that $\Gamma^\mu_{\alpha\beta} = \Gamma^\mu_{\beta\alpha}$.
 Additionally, in many metrics most of $\Gamma$'s components are 0, which helps too

 So: to integrate a geodesic, we start off with an appropriate position, $x^\mu$, an appropriate velocity, $v^\mu$, and calculate our acceleration via the geodesic equation.
 We then integrate this.
 During the process of this, we'll need a metric tensor $g_{\mu\nu}$ and the partial derivatives of it

 We're getting close to being able to integrate our equations now.
-We just need three more things:
+We now need three more things:

 1. A real metric tensor
 2. An initial position $x^\mu$, which will be our camera position